This is the first in our series “What’s in a Label” and we start with Leslie James hats.

 The Leslie James millinery company was located in Los Angles.
 I found an 1935 article in the LA Times announcing the purchase of their plant at 728 Hill Street in downtown Los Angles.
 According to Toye, at one point, Leslie James had hundreds of employees making hats.
 After writing the post about his grandfather, Toye received a marvelous photo of a woman working on a hat in the factory.
 The photo was submitted by the women’s granddaughter.

 Druce was over twenty years older and when he finally retired in 1953, he turned the firm over to Masters.
-There are various news articles and ads from the 1950s referring to Leslie James Masters, Leslie James and Mr. Leslie.
-There’s even a few ads with a photo of the famous “Mr. James”.
+There are various news articles and ads from the 1950s referring to Leslie James Masters, Leslie James, and Mr. Leslie.
+There are even a few ads with a photo of the famous “Mr. James”.

 The last reference I found to Leslie Masters was in a newspaper article in 1975, where he was referred to as “one of the last couture hat designers around “.
 James Druce died in 1956.
 Masters in the 1990s.

 Whatever the provenance or whoever was in the ads, Leslie James hats were always of the finest quality.
 Their range of hats not only included the latest trends but also timeless designs.
 Although that original hat I purchased is long gone, Leslie James remains one of my favorite milliners.